Reset iPhone 12 without Passcode

 Locked out of iPhone 7?
 Here's everything you need to know how to unlock or reset an iPhone 7, iPhone 7 Plus.

 You can easily unlock your locked iPhone 7 if you know the passcode - turn on the device, enter your passcode correctly in the iPhone Passcode screen and enjoy your life.

 Things can become tricky if you forgot iPhone 7 passcode to unlock the device.
-This is the result of consecutive incorrect passcode entries, ending up with a locked screen 'iPhone is disabled connect to iTunes'.
+This is the result of consecutive incorrect passcode entries, ending up with a locked screen 'iPhone is unavailable', or 'iPhone is disabled connect to iTunes' in earlier iOS.
 So, is the iPhone 7 passcode lock pointless?

 Not at all!
 It makes sense to lock your iPhone 7 to avoid anyone from accessing data, and when you've been locked out of iPhone 7, there're several approaches to get it unlocked.
 The process will reset your iPhone 7 to factory settings and erase all settings and content.

 If you strive to unlock the iPhone 7 when it's locked out or it's disabled after entering the wrong passcode too many times, be sure to do all of the following:

 You may already try this method as Apple suggested.
 With iPhone 7 in recovery mode and restored to factory defaults, your locked iPhone 7 unlocks and the passcode forgotten on the lock screen erases.
 During the process, you don't need to enter the password.